hapax/hapax.github.io/assets/alien-maths.md

 <!-- While the version of linguistic universalism just outlined is -->
 <!-- wrong, *cognitive universalism* (closer to what most universalists believe)
 is more defensible. -->
-Rather, language and culture can be viewed as operating systems <!-- *interfaces*-->
+Rather, language and culture can be viewed as "operating systems" <!-- *interfaces*-->
 interfacing between the IO of reality and our relatively invariant cognitive hardware.
 These operating systems differ not only because reality varies (sub-Saharan Africa is not